aws/amazon-documentdb-jdbc-driver/JMeter/JMeter.md

 ### Set Up a Test Cluster

-If targeting a cluster other that has not been used for JMeter testing before,
+If targeting a cluster that has not been used for JMeter testing before,
 you will need to insert the relevant test data beforehand.
 Use `mongoimport` to insert the data from `/testData`, using the name of each file as the collection name and “jmeter” as the database.